 Article 14 in conjunction with A2P1

-As well as A2P1 in its own right, discrimination claims under Article 14 are possible where the claim falls within the ‘ambit’ (scope) of the right to education in A2P1.
+As well as Article 2 of Protocol 1 (A2P1) in its own right, discrimination claims under Article 14 are possible where the claim falls within the ‘ambit’ (scope) of the right to education in A2P1.
 There need be no breach of the right to education itself.
 This area should be largely covered by the Equality Act education provisions in any event.
 However, the European Convention may still be relevant: see Where may the Convention rights increase the Equality Act’s protection?

 Inhuman or degrading treatment: Article 3

 In a fairly extreme case, mistreatment of a disabled person can amount to inhuman or degrading treatment within Article 3.
 This can sometimes include an obligation of the state to take action against mistreatment by others, such as by members of the public.

 ZH v The Commissioner of Police for the Metropolis, Court of Appeal, 2013

 The police’s treatment of an autistic and epileptic boy who had become ‘stuck’ at the side of a swimming pool was held to be inhuman or degrading treatment.